anujmishra1111/Customer_behavior_analysis/README.md

 -Combines Python, SQL, and BI tools

--Strong portfolio project for Data Analyst / Business Analyst roles
+-Strong portfolio project for Data Analyst / Business Analyst

+👤 About the Author
+-
+Hey, I'm Anuj Mishra, an aspiring Data Analyst with hands-on experience in Python, SQL, PostgreSQL, and Power BI, passionate about transforming raw data into meaningful insights through data cleaning, exploratory analysis, and visualization.